johannesdachsel/processwire-imagetopicture/README.md

 # ImageToPicture

-Module for [Processwire](https://processwire.com) that adds a new Pageimage method for rendering proper picture element markup from a given image with.
+Module for [Processwire](https://processwire.com) that adds a new Pageimage method for rendering proper picture element markup from a given image.

 ## Usage